automl/auto-sklearn/doc/faq.rst

     ones such F1 and precision.
 Finally, for each combination of dataset and metric we store the best model we know of.

-.. collapse:: How is the meta-data generated for Auto-sklearn 2.0?
+.. collapse:: <b>How is the meta-data generated for Auto-sklearn 2.0?</b>

     Please check `our paper <https://arxiv.org/abs/2007.04074>`_ for details.